-Prerequisite: VAMM100 (C or better) or VAFA100 (C or better) or the permission of the Department
+Prerequisite: VAMM100 (C or better) and VAFA100 (C or better) or the permission of the Arts Department

 Working from concept to finished artwork, students develop methods and strategies for producing effective graphic design solutions.
 Formal and practical design concepts, skills, and essential digital applications are covered.
 Presentation of visual ideas, design principles, typography, prepress and commercial printing technology, and advanced graphic design processes are explored.